bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/upgrade.md

 # Upgrade

-Please follow [Beacon Chain  Telegram Announcement Channel](https://t.me/Binance_DEX_Announcement) or forum to get the latest news about upcoming upgrades.
+Please follow our official channels to get the latest news about upcoming upgrades.

 ## Upgrading Full Node